EENI Global Business School

 5. Most of the Czech imports come from Germany (32.6%)

-6. The main trading partners are Germany, Slovakia, Russia, Italy, Austria and Poland
+6. Main trading partners are Germany, Slovakia, Russia, Italy, Austria and Poland

 (c) EENI Global Business School (1995-2025)